Killer whales depend on echolocation and acoustic communication to forage, socialize, and find mates.

 To analyze the potential noise benefits achieved by slower speeds for different vessel classes, two hydrophones were deployed in the shipping lanes in Haro Strait to directly measure the acoustic signature of passing vessels and compare noise levels before, during and after the trial.
-Monitoring of total ambient underwater noise was conducted at the Lime Kiln hydrophone off San Juan Island, which serves as an indicator of potential received noise levels by killer whales in this important foraging area.
+Monitoring of total ambient underwater noise was conducted at the Lime Kiln hydrophone off San Juan Island, which served as an indicator of potential received noise levels by killer whales in this important foraging area.
 Comparison between trial and non-trial months will identify important factors affecting ambient noise levels.
 Visual observations and acoustic detection will be used in conjunction with a computer model, developed by JASCO Applied Sciences, in order to analyze the relative change in southern resident killer whale behavioural response.

 Preliminary results of the trial suggest that speed reduction is an effective method for reducing vessel noise.
 Approximately 60% of piloted vessels participated in the slow down trial.
 On average, vessels reduced their mean speed by 2.2 to 5.8 knots, resulting in a 4.9dB to 9.3dB reduction in vessel noise.
 Slowing speed by 40% reduced noise emissions by approximately 10dB.
 During the trial, there was a 44% reduction in ambient noise levels when a vessel was within acoustic detection range (6km) of the Lime Kiln hydrophone.
 These initial findings support speed reduction as a promising mitigation measure to help reduce underwater noise in the Salish Sea.
 The next steps will include a fine scale analysis of changes in ambient noise levels and behavioural modelling of killer whale response.
 Read more about the Port of Vancouver’s ECHO program here!

 Low frequency ambient noise from human activity can mask the calls of baleen whales.